-But the first day of school at Perkins represents so much more than just a return to class.
-Rather, the start of every new year here is uniquely meaningful, at once representative of the strides students have already made since beginning their learning, and of the opportunity ahead, to empower themselves, to socialize and to grow as people.
+At Perkins, though, the first day of school represents so much more than a return to class.
+For students across campus, the start of every new year is uniquely meaningful, at once representative of the strides students have already made since beginning their learning, and of the opportunity ahead, to empower themselves, to socialize and to grow as people.
 And that’s always cause for celebration.

 “The first day of school is one of my favorite days.
 I love the energy, I love walking around campus,” said Ed Bosso, Superintendent and Executive Director of Educational Programs.
 “It just brings a great sense of hope and energy to make changes in students’ lives, to engage them, learn from them and be teaching them all at the same time.”

-Indeed, throughout the year students will have ample opportunity to involve themselves in athletics, music, cooking, horticulture, art and myriad other diverse educational and skill building activities that define the comprehensive Perkins curriculum.
-But of course, as it does every year for every student, it all starts with the first day of school.
+Throughout the year, Perkins students will have ample opportunity to involve themselves in athletics, music, cooking, horticulture, art and the many other diverse educational and skill building activities that define the comprehensive Perkins curriculum.
+As it does every year for every student, though, that opportunity starts with the first day of school.